peterewills/NetComp/README.md

 ## Installation

-Here's how you install NetComp:

-TODO: Installation instructions
+To install NetComp, do

+	pip install netcomp

 ## Usage

 Although many common packages, such as [NetworkX](https://github.com/networkx/networkx) treat graphs as fundamental objects, this package treats the adjacency matrix as the object of interest.

-TODO: Usage instructions

-To convert from a NetworkX graph to an adjacency matrix, do
+In this usage example, we will use NetworkX to generate our graphs, then transform them to adjacency matrices before using NetComp

 	>> import networkx as nx
+	>> import netcomp as nc
+	>> G1,G2 = [nx.erdos_renyi_graph(10,1/2) for _ in range(2)] # 2 random graphs
-	>> G = nx.Graph()
+	>> A1,A2 = [nx.adjacency_matrix(G).todense() for G in [G1,G2]]
-	>> A = nx.adjacency_matrix(G).todense()
+	>> nc.lambda_dist(A1,A2,kind='laplacian',k=10)

-The final `.todense()` method is only necessary because sparse matrix operations have not been fully implemented.
+Converting the adjacency matrices to dense form using `.todense()` method is only necessary because sparse matrix operations have not been fully implemented.

 ## Contributing